lesley-gao/vaccine-confidence-dashboard-project/README.md

 In the frontend terminal, simply execute `npm install` and `npm run dev`.
 Once you've completed these steps, you can start exploring the project.

-## API Keys & Environment Variables
+## API Keys and Environment Variables

 Below is the required `.env` variables for the front-end: